Thursday July 29th

 Sevi rakes the leaves and other detritus out of the drain

-Storm water diverted from the clogged area of ivy, poplars & blackberries to the track behind the 4th green
+Storm water diverted from the clogged area of ivy, poplars & blackberries onto the golf course behind the 4th green